 The first decision creators must make is whether they will partner with a fulfillment center or go it alone.
 If you’re choosing to outsource fulfillment, many creators typically combine online research with sales calls and possibly site visits with warehouses or fulfillment centers to ensure there is a system in place to keep on top of inventory.

 Thomas Sleeth, BackerKit’s customer success manager, says a project creator’s fulfillment workload is ultimately determined by a campaign’s backer count and the type of product you need to manufacture.
 As a general rule, a campaign with thousands of backers or a more and a cumbersome reward might be more easily conquered with the help of a fulfillment center.

 “The pros are that someone else does the fulfillment for you, they’re professionals, and hopefully less error-prone,” Sleeth says.
 On the downside, it’s a hefty expense, you have less control over your product, you have less insight into the status of individual orders, and fulfillment centers are optimized towards ongoing sales rather than shipping everything out in a single wave.

 “Many fulfillment centers charge a ‘pick and pack’ rate, which means you have to pay for each item that is getting moved around,” Sleeth says.

 “If you have a bunch of different items and not a lot of backers, even though it’s complex to keep track of it at your end, it would be very expensive to do with a shipping partner.”

-If you decide to work with a fulfillment center, Peter Imai, head of growth at Whiplash, recommends project creators “have an idea of your product roster”.
+If you decide to work with a fulfillment center, Peter Imai, head of growth at Whiplash, recommends creators “have an idea of your product roster”.
 This means being across how many items in each reward, whether any assembly is required post-production and pre-delivery.
-“The more you know about your rewards roster, the better idea you’ll have in terms of actual cost of fulfillment,” Imai says.
+“The more you know about your rewards roster, the better idea you’ll have in terms of the actual cost of fulfillment,” Imai says.

 Predicting Your Production Capacity